Ashley Graham Surprises Fans With Beautiful Breastfeeding Photo: ‘Now We’re Family Forever’

 When it comes to motherhood, Ashley Graham already seems to be an open book.
-As those who follow the curvy model on Instagram know, Graham just welcomed her first child into the world on January 18 and shared an initial post to welcome her son, Isaac.
+As those who follow the curvy model on Instagram know, Graham welcomed her first child into the world on January 18 and shared an initial post about her son, Isaac.
 But yesterday, she surprised fans with a beautiful bonding moment that was captured on film.

-In the brand new update, the mother of one appeared front and center with her husband, Justin Ervin, and their new baby boy.
+In the brand-new update, the mother of one appeared front and center with her husband, Justin Ervin, and their new baby boy.
 The model held Isaac in her arms, looking straight down at him with love in her eyes.
 She rocked a black bra while exposing one of her breasts for the camera as she fed her son.
-Graham wore her long, dark locks pulled back in a high bun and rocked minimal makeup including eyeshadow and mascara.
+Graham wore her long, dark locks pulled back in a high bun and rocked minimal makeup, including eye shadow and mascara.

 Ervin rested his head on his wife’s shoulder and head, looking at the baby that she was cradling in her arms.
 He looked casual in a green hoodie while sporting his signature scruff.
-In the caption of the post, the new mom told her fans that the two men in her life have been her favorite guests on her Pretty Big Deal Podcast so far and raved over how much she loves being a mother.
+In the caption of the post, the new mom told fans that the two men in her life have been her favorite guests on her Pretty Big Deal podcast so far and raved over how much she loves being a mother.

 View this post on Instagram